JakubOnderka/PHP-Parallel-Lint/README.md

 ![Example use of tool with error](/tests/examples/example-images/use-error.png?raw=true "Example use of tool with error")

+## Fork
+This is a fork of [original project](https://github.com/JakubOnderka/PHP-Parallel-Lint).
+Why I forked it and why I am the right man?

+- Project is used in many and projects.
+- I am [second most active](https://github.com/JakubOnderka/PHP-Parallel-Lint/graphs/contributors) contributor in original project.
+- Author does [not responds to issues and PRs](https://github.com/JakubOnderka/PHP-Parallel-Lint/pulls) and my mail messages.

 ## Options for run

 - `-p <php>`        Specify PHP-CGI executable to run (default: 'php').